se-edu/se-book/cppToJava/classes/definingClasses/text.md

 The syntax for <tooltip content="special methods that construct the object and initialize the instance variables">constructors</tooltip> is similar to that of other methods, except:
 * The name of the constructor is the same as the name of the class.
 * The keyword `static` is omitted.
-* Do not return anything.
+* Does not return anything.
 A constructor returns the created object by default.

 When you invoke `new`, Java creates the object and calls your constructor to initialize the instance variables.
 When the constructor is done, it returns a reference to the new object.